-It’s been a long, long time since I featured a recipe in one of our blogs, but I just had to share this one.
+It’s been a long, long time since I featured a recipe in one of our blog posts, but I just had to share this one.
 It was the first time that I’d made an Irish soda bread loaf and couldn’t believe how quick & easy it was!

 - 225g/8oz/2 cups unbleached plain (all purpose flour)